-Net change in fund balances - Total Governmental Funds \$ 11,969,644 Amounts reported for governmental activities in the statement of activities are different because: Acquisition of capital assets is an expenditure in the governmental funds, but increases capital assets in the statement of net position (Note 4).
-60,505,951 Depreciation and amortization of capital assets is an expense that is not recorded in the governmental funds (Note 4).
-(9,385,827) Repayment of principal on long-term liabilities is an expenditure in the governmental funds, but decreases the the long-term liabilities in the statement of net position (Note 5).
-18,243,199 In governmental funds, issuances of debt are recognized as other financing sources.
-In the government-wide statements, issuances of debt are reported as increases to liabilities.
-(68,000,000) Accreted interest is an expense that is not recorded in the governmental funds (Note 5).
-809,045 In governmental funds, debt premiums are recognized as other financing sources.
+Net change in fund balances - Total Governmental Funds \$ (33,966,771) Amounts reported for governmental activities in the statement of activities are different because: Acquisition of capital assets is an expenditure in the governmental funds, but increases capital assets in the statement of net position (Note 4).
+46,804,957 Depreciation and amortization of capital assets is an expense that not recorded in the governmental funds (Note 4).
+(9,442,028) Repayment of principal on long-term liabilities is an expenditure in the governmental funds, but decreases the the long-term liabilities in the statement of net position (Note 5).
+15,029,465 Accreted interest is an expense that is not recorded in the governmental funds (Note 5).
+17,405 In the governmental funds, debt premiums are recognized as other financing sources.
 In the statement of activities, debt issued at a premium is amortized as interest over the life of the related debt (Note 5).
-(3,621,303) In governmental funds, OPEB expense is recognized when employer contributions are made.
+1,647,328 In the governmental funds, OPEB expense is recognized when employer contributions are made.
 In the statement of activities, OPEB expense is recognized on the accrual basis.
-(99,169) In governmental funds, expenditures related to compensated absences are measured by the amount of financial resources used.
+(53,228) In the governmental funds, expenditures related to compensated absences are measured by the amount of financial resources used.
 In the statement of activities, expenses are measured by the amounts earned during the year (Note 5).
-(59,243) employer contributions are made.
-In the statement of activities, OPEB expense is recognized on the accrual basis.
-In governmental funds, expenditures related to compensated absences are measured by the amount of financial resources used.
-In the statement of activities, expenses are measured , ,
+53,230 In the governmental funds, interest on long-term liabilities is recognized in the period that it becomes due.
+In the government-wide statement of activities, is it recognized in the period that it is incurred.
+(2,239,410) In the governmental funds, pension costs are recognized when employer contributions are made.
+In the statement of activities, pension costs are recognized on the accrual basis.
+This year, the difference between accrual-basis pension costs and actual employer contributions was.
+4,547,291 Internal service funds are used to conduct certain activities or which costs are charged to other funds on a full cost-recovery basis.
+Change in net position for the Self-Insurance Fund is: 197,077 Change in net position of governmental activities \$ 22,595,316